sy-harabi/Screeps-Traffic-Manager/README.md

 3. **Additional features**

-   You can pass PathFinder.CostMatrix and threshold as parameter of run() method to block certain tiles.
+   You can pass `PathFinder.CostMatrix` and `threshold` as parameter of `run()` method to block certain tiles.

-   You can use Creep.setWorkingArea() method to make creeps to keep range to the target.
-For example, you can use setWorkingArea() to keep upgraders in range 3 to the controller like below.
+   You can use `Creep.setWorkingArea()` method to make creeps to keep range to the target.
+For example, you can use `Creep.setWorkingArea()` to keep upgraders in range 3 to the controller like below.
    ```javascript
    for (const creep of upgraders) {
       creep.setWorkingArea(controller.pos, 3)
    }
    ```

-   You can use Creep.isObstacle() method to make cetain creeps to not be pushed. (ts version only)
+   You can use `Creep.isObstacle()` method to make cetain creeps to not be pushed. (ts version only)
 5. **Example:**
    Here's an example of how to integrate the traffic manager with your Screeps main script:
    ```javascript